 • Music Industry History: From The Beatles to modern artists like Billie Eilish, successful singles have often paved the way for album success.
 A classic case study is Lil Nas X's “Old Town Road,” which started as a viral single and propelled his debut EP to massive success.
 The single-focused promotion allowed for efficient budget use, rapid fanbase growth, and extensive media coverage, ultimately boosting the entire album’s performance.
 This case demonstrates how promoting one strong single can lead to overall album success, and such a method is recommended in the music industry.

-• Playlister.Club: Look at the Song Engagement Index (SEI) to measure how well each song performs within playlists.
+• Playlister.Club: Use the Song Engagement Index (SEI) to measure how well each song performs on playlists.
+A higher SEI typically means stronger listener retention and playlist fit.

 Invest in the Winning Song

-Once you've identified the best-performing song from your A/B test, allocate the remaining 70% of your budget to promote that track extensively.
-This concentrated effort can significantly boost the overall discovery of your album.
+Once you’ve identified the best-performing song from your A/B test, allocate the remaining 70% of your budget to promote that track extensively.
+Investing in real music promotion at this stage ensures authentic engagement and maximizes your reach, significantly boosting the overall discovery of your album.

 While playlist placements are valuable, driving album or artist discovery often benefits more from direct audience engagement.
 Here’s why: